 Other diodes: Diode types

-The Zener diode is a form of semiconductor diode that is widely used in electronics circuits as a voltage reference.
+The Zener diode is a form of semiconductor diode that is widely used in electronics circuit designs as a voltage reference.

 Zener diodes / voltage reference diodes are cheap and they are also easy to use and these electronic components are easily available for use in a variety of electronic circuit designs with a variety of voltages and with a variety of power ratings, etc.

 Zener diode history

 Zener diode history has its foundations in the development of the first semiconductor diodes.
 Although early detectors such as cat's whisker, point contact diodes had been available since around 1905, much work on semiconductors and semiconductor diodes was undertaken during and after the Second World War.

-The first person to describe the electrical properties utilised by the Zener diode were described by Clarence Melvin Zener (born 1 Dec 1905, died 15 July 1993).
+The first person to describe the electrical properties utilised by the Zener diode was Clarence Melvin Zener (born 1 Dec 1905, died 15 July 1993).